vinibfranc/HIV_UKRDB_phylotypes/README.md

 # HIV_UKRDB_phylotypes
-Code for the paper "Evidence for Circulation of High-Virulence HIV-1 Subtype B Variants in the United Kingdom", which uses genomic and clinical (viral loads and CD4 counts) data from the UK Drug Resistance Database (UKRDB or UKDRD) to investigate HIV-1 variants with increased virulence.
+Code for the paper [Evidence for Circulation of High-Virulence HIV-1 Subtype B Variants in the United Kingdom](https://academic.oup.com/ve/advance-article/doi/10.1093/ve/veaf048/8169844), which uses genomic and clinical (viral loads and CD4 counts) data from the UK Drug Resistance Database (UKRDB or UKDRD) to investigate HIV-1 variants with increased virulence.

+## Citation

+Franceschi VB, Drake KO, Bibby DF, Sabin CA, Dunn DT, Mbisa JL, Volz EM.
+Evidence for circulation of high-virulence HIV-1 subtype B variants in the United Kingdom.
+Virus Evolution.
+2025 Jun 20:veaf048.
+DOI: 10.1093/ve/veaf048

+---

 This repository includes ~30 modular R scripts used in the analysis.
 The prefix of each file denotes its order.
 The general workflow is as follows: